-These little blueberry bliss balls provide all the energy you need in an afternoon pick-me-up snack, with only the good stuff added!
+These little cashews and dried blueberry bliss balls provide all the energy you need in an afternoon pick-me-up snack, with only the good stuff added!
 Easily made ahead of time and just perfect for grabbing straight from the fridge or packing into lunchboxes.

 Blueberry Bliss Balls

 I have been keeping the fridge stocked with these little blueberry crumble bites lately, and I am in snack heaven!

 If you have been hanging around the blog for any amount of time you are sure to know that I am a snacker.